Off the Record

-Listen to stories from judges, lawyers and more that go beyond the courtroom on Off the Record with James Bell.
+Listen to stories from judges, lawyers and more that go beyond the courtroom on Off the Record.
 Off the Record is a legal podcast from the Indianapolis Bar Association.

 Episode 1: Judge Carr Darden, Indiana Court of Appeals